BlackSwan2019/assign3/README.md

 # assign3
-Pareses XML from Apple iTunes and displays music albums
+This app parses XML from Apple iTunes's custom RSS feed and displays music albums.

+The displayed data for each album are album name, artist name, and genre.

+(C) 2018 Ben Lane and Yao Jinhong